Lawrence Phillips: Professional football career

-NFL Draft
+NFL draft

-At the 1996 NFL Draft, teams had to decide if Phillips' talent was worth the risk, considering his character issues.
+At the 1996 NFL draft, teams had to decide if Phillips' talent was worth the risk, considering his character issues.
 Based solely on football talent, he was considered a top five, perhaps even number one pick.
 He was widely expected to be selected by the new Baltimore Ravens with the fourth pick to fill their vacant running back position.
 However, Baltimore decided to select the best available player regardless of position, and with the fourth pick they selected offensive tackle (and future Hall of Famer) Jonathan Ogden.
 During the draft, ESPN analyst Joe Theismann stated in regard to Phillips: "Everybody's called him the best player in the draft."

 St. Louis Rams

-Phillips was drafted sixth overall by the St. Louis Rams.
-The Rams thought so highly of Phillips that on the same day of the draft, they traded his predecessor, future Pro Football Hall of Fame running back Jerome Bettis, to the Pittsburgh Steelers.
+Phillips was drafted in the first round with the sixth overall pick by the St. Louis Rams.
+On the same day of the draft, they traded Phillips' predecessor, future Pro Football Hall of Fame running back Jerome Bettis, to the Pittsburgh Steelers.
+They not only believed Phillips would be a better fit for head coach Rich Brooks' offense, but believed Bettis was already declining despite being only 24 years old.
+When Brooks asked if he wanted to convert to fullback or be traded, Bettis asked to be traded.
+By this time, NFL fullbacks had mostly become lead blockers, and Bettis believed he could still help a team as a feature back.

 On July 29, 1996, Phillips signed a three-year, $5.625-million contract.
 He received no signing bonus, but his salaries were $1.5 million in 1996, $1.875 million in 1997 and $2.25 million in 1998.
 Also, he had a chance to receive some guaranteed money in the future if he met certain conditions.
 The chaos he created at Nebraska continued in St. Louis; in less than two years with the Rams, he spent 23 days in jail.